However, there is one thing you must understand — being compliant does not mean you’re secure.

 Financial Data Security Regulations

-Following are some important financial services compliance requirements organizations should follow:
+Following are key financial services compliance requirements that organizations must adhere to:

 General Data Protection Regulation (GDPR)

-If you live outside of the EU, you might question GDPR’s relevance.
-Even though GDPR is an EU law, many organizations you interact with every day are affected if they have a presence in Europe.
-For this reason, many global companies chose to apply GDPR compliance policies across their entire organization to avoid confusion and create unnecessary challenges.
+If you live outside the EU, you might question GDPR’s relevance.
+Although GDPR is an EU regulation, many organizations you engage with daily are impacted if they operate in Europe.
+For this reason, many global businesses chose to apply to GDPR compliance policies across their entire organization to avoid confusion and create unnecessary challenges.

 GDPR lays out seven protection and accountability principles: